lukasnxyz/txttokens/README.md

 A simple and minimal implementation of a byte pair encoding tokenizer written in python.

 ### Quick start
-The only requirement is the huggingface `transformers` library.
+The only requirement is the huggingface `transformers` library and `tqdm`.

 Just
 ```bash